4.75 from 4 votes

 • In the same saucepan, add in the butter, sugar, maple syrup, coconut milk, vanilla and salt.
 Whisk until smooth.

-• Add arrowroot powder 1 tbsp at a time and whisk throughly after each.
+• Add arrowroot powder 1 tablespoon at a time and whisk throughly after each.

 • When mixture begins to thicken, turn off the heat and whisk in flaxseed.
 Pour mixture into crust.